-➤ The whole school curriculum is underpinned by our School Mission Statement and founded on Gospel values.
+• The whole school curriculum is underpinned by our School Mission Statement and founded on Gospel values.
 As such, we see all education as playing a part in revealing God in our lives.
 This impacts on our Religious Education both implicitly and explicitly:

-Implicit are those opportunities which arise naturally during the school day - to lead the children through the curriculum, through problems and through relationships, to a wider religious, moral or spiritual understanding of their implications.
+Implicit are those opportunities which arise naturally during the school day - to lead the children through the curriculum, through problems and through relationships, to a wider religious, moral, or spiritual understanding of their implications.
 It is school policy to use such opportunities as they arise.
-Added to this, the school's active liturgical life enhances the curriculum and is shared by children, parents, staff and parishioners.
+Added to this, the school's active liturgical life enhances the curriculum and is shared by children, parents, staff, and parishioners.

 Explicit are the planned periods, making up 10% of curricular time, devoted specifically to the consideration and study of Religious Education.
-These follow lessons planned according to the 'Come and See' scheme of work and include periods of time allocated to the study of other faiths and festivals.
-The scheme works on a yearly rotation of topics which follow the seasons of the Church and focus sequentially on faith within the family, the parish and the wider community.
+These follow lessons are planned in accordance with the 'To see you more clearly' scheme of work and include periods of time allocated to the study of other faiths and festivals.
+The scheme works on a yearly rotation of topics which follow the seasons of the Church and focus sequentially on faith within the family, the parish, and the wider community.
 Each term includes learning about a Sacrament, which is explored through relevant Scripture at the child's level of understanding.